France | Pyrenees Rock Art

 - All Inclusive

-We arrive in Toulouse, admired capital of the Occitane region, and journey south to our hotel in the gorgeous town of Saint-Girons, on the banks of the Salat.
-A relaxing first day, with some time to explore the tranquil riverside streets as well as enjoying a delicious welcome dinner.
+We arrive in Toulouse, admired capital of the Occitane region, and journey south to our hotel in the gorgeous town of Saint-Girons, which is situated on the banks of the Salat.
+This is nothing short of a relaxing first day and we will be given some free time to explore the tranquil riverside streets before enjoying a delicious dinner with our group.

 Fully prepared with this new-found insight, we go on to view the famous Niaux Cave itself.
 Here we find one of the greatest and most powerful collections of Ice Age drawings that can still be visited, with extraordinary galleries of intricately rendered animals and human footprints, including the world-renowned Salon Noir or “Black Hall”.
 A sensational site, and one not to be missed.